matt-tekly/tekly-packages/Packages/ca.tekly.sheets/readme.md

 	}
 ]
 ```
+# Excel
+- Place your spreadsheet in the Assets directory some where
+- Create a `Json Processor Excel` asset from the Create menu in the project
+- Click on your spreadsheet and assign the processor you just created to it
+- The content of the spreadsheet will be imported into your project as text assets represent JSON
+- You can create your own processor by deriving from `ExcelSheetProcessor`
+- Check out `IdleSheetProcessor` in the Tekly Unity project for an example on how to turn your spreadsheet into ScriptableObjects

+# Google Sheets

 ## How to point the tool to your sheets
-- Create a `GoogleSheetObject` in your Assets directory.
-Right click on a folder `Tekly/Sheets/Google Sheet`
+- Create a `GoogleSheetObject` in your Assets directory: Right click on a folder in your project `Tekly/Sheets/Google Sheet`
 - Enter in the ID of your sheet
   - You can get it from the URL of the sheet.
 The part between `/d/` and `/edit`
   - https://docs.google.com/spreadsheets/d/15yeM4l2SNquxrFlujtlX40YKsb2cl14h0aMl7sdWTkw/edit#gid=0